 Your network provides services in your service area.
-If you live outside the primary service area, you may have other networks you can use.
-Any family members who move outside of their network service area must contact the Health Navigator team to find out if another network is available, so they can continue to access in-network providers.
+Subscribers who live outside the primary service area must contact the Health Navigator team to be assigned to an out-of-area network, so they can continue to access in-network providers.